aghArdeshir/aghardeshir.github.io/ideas/deploy-open-source-software-with-proof.md

 ## Next Actions

+- The real next action is to get a VPS with static IP, from AWS or GC.

+Then:

 - Almost have no idea how automated deploying works.
 Get a VPS with a static IP, create a platform that we can upload zip files containing code (simple APIs written in Node.js or static HTMLs) and expect it to host them under a route (or subdomain, if there is a domain).